oblac/jodd-site/content/madvoc/3+actions.md

 ## HTTP request methods

 By default, *Madvoc* ignores the value of HTTP request method.
-No matter if it is POST, GET or any other, the same mapped action method will be invoked.
-If needed (a common thing with the REST apis), *Madvoc* offers more control considering HTTP methods: it allows users to specify one for action method:
+No matter if it is a POST, GET or any other method, the same mapped action method will be invoked.
+To map only certain HTTP method, use *Madvoc* annotations, like this:

 ~~~~~ java
     @MadvocAction